 Since finding the right funding resources is key in starting – and supporting – your business, it may be helpful to seek advice to find the right options for you.

-A team of trusted advisors is valuable at every point in the business lifecycle.
-Whether you’re just starting your business and need help creating a plan, or your business is growing and you need help meeting demand, the right advisors can help you.
+A team of trusted advisors is valuable at every point in the business lifecycle, whether you’re just starting your business and need help creating a plan, or your business is growing and you need help meeting demand.

 Develop a support system of advisors, mentors and other women business owners who can help play a role in how you run your business.
 Successful women entrepreneurs with different professional backgrounds may be able to offer guidance on business ownership, regardless of their industry, and the challenges that come with it.
 Networking events such as Startup Week can be a great way to find connections.